bphigg/558Project3/Elementary.md

     ##   parameter   logLoss  logLossSD
     ## 1      none 0.5592215 0.01858864

-The best LogLoss value of the three models is `logreg_fit1`, so we’ll be selecting this to move forward.
+The best LogLoss value of the three models is `logreg_fit1`.

 ## Random Forest